leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 **2.1-.
 Spectrum options**

-There are six models supported, all support tape and one have disk.
+There are six models supported, all support tape and one have disk support.

 <img src="dsp_spectrum.jpg" width="50%" height="50%">